-Brittany Jamieson Pulliam has been dancing since she was three and now teaches ballet, tap, jazz, pointe, and musical theatre.
+Brittany Jamieson Pulliam has been dancing since she was three and now teaches ballet, tap, jazz, pointe, lyrical, and musical theatre.
 Additionally, she is trained in flamenco, modern, acting, voice, and character dance and loves to incorporate pieces of all of those styles into her choreography.
 She holds a degree in zoology with a focus on anatomy and physiology and a minor in dance from the University of Washington, where she graduated magna cum laude.
 She loves bringing that combination of art and science together in her teaching style.
-When not at the studio, she performs professionally in musicals all over Seattle and the country.
+Before turning to teaching full time, she performed professionally in musicals all over Seattle and the country.
 Some favorite roles include Ruth in “Seven Brides for Seven Brothers”, and Flossie in “On the Town”, both at the 5th Avenue Theatre, and Maggie in “Brigadoon” at the Village Theatre.
-Brittany has been fortunate enough to work with some of the leading choreographers and directors in the nation and looks forward to sharing what she has learned from them with her students.
+Brittany has been fortunate enough to work with some of the leading choreographers and directors in the nation and loves sharing what she has learned from them with her students.
 Through teaching, she hopes to inspire and prepare the next generation of performers, whether they are in a school talent show or on Broadway.
-Having taught for many different studios and programs over the last several years, she is so excited to be able to focus all of her passion for the arts and her love for kids and teaching into Cascade Dance Academy.
-Brittany and her husband enjoy traveling to far-off places, reading, and playing with their daughter, Maggie.
+Brittany and her husband enjoy traveling to far-off places, reading, walking their dog, and keeping up with their daughter, Maggie.

 Kathy Tassielli is certified with the National Academy of Sports Medicine as a Personal Trainer and Golf Fitness Specialist.
 She also holds certifications as a Level II TRX Trainer, Indoor Cycling Instructor, PiYo Instructor and is the creator of Barre Attitude classes.
 Whether she is Personal Training or Instructing a Group Fitness class, Kathy is fulfilling her passion to inspire others to experience the benefits of a healthy lifestyle.
 Kathy recognizes that every client requires a specific training program based on their lifestyle, injuries and goals.
 Whether you are bettering your overall health, improving your fitness, or enhancing your performance for a specific sport, Kathy will design a program that is result driven.
 Clients who are committed and have a consistent daily desire to improve will have the opportunity to meet and even exceed their goals.
 Motivation is key to your success and with Kathy’s enthusiasm, passion and knowledge, you will be driven to make positive, lasting lifestyle changes.
 1% Better Every Day!
 Kathy teaches Barre Attitude at Cascade Dance three days a week.